lanl/singularity-eos/joss-paper/paper.md

 suffer.
 We instead use the not-quite-transcendental lookups described in [@NQT] to significantly enhance performance of log-like lookups.

+## Extensibility via modular parts and plugins

+Singularity-EOS is designed to be extensible.
+The ``std::variant``-based polymorphism, combined with modifiers, as described above, already provides significant flexibility.
+However, downstream codes may wish to add functionality to the library.
+This may be implemented in several ways. **First**, as Singularity-EOS is open source, contributions from downstream developers are welcome. **Second**, a C++ code that depends on Singularity-EOS may implement their own models and include them in a local variant object.
+Singularity-EOS provides tooling to build variants up iteratively. **Finally**, Singularity-EOS provides a flexible plugin infrastructure that allows downstream users to add capability to the core library locally by telling the build system to include a locally downloaded plugin.
+This final capability allows downstream users to share code with each other, even when committing that code to Singularity-EOS proper is not possible due to, e.g., licensing issues.

 # Acknowledgements

 This work was supported through the Laboratory Directed Research and